 Multiple states, counties or cities have decriminalized certain marijuana-related offenses.
 In these areas, the possession of marijuana can be met with a citation — forgoing an arrest or criminal record — or no penalty at all.

-For state by state guidance on marijuana legalization, medical laws and discrimination visit Norml.org/laws.
+For state-by-state guidance on marijuana legalization, medical laws and discrimination visit Norml.org/laws.

 Parkinson’s Foundation Centers of Excellence and Medicinal Marijuana

-Cannabis study results also included:
+These cannabis study results also included:

 The study emphasized that physicians would be more apt to use medical marijuana as a treatment if it was approved through regulation instead of legislation.
-Nearly all medications are only approved after passing a science-based evaluation proving their effectiveness in a process overseen by the U.S. Food and Drug Administration.
+Nearly all medications are only approved after passing a science-based evaluation proving their effectiveness in a process overseen by the Food and Drug Administration.
 Since cannabis has been approved through legislation rather than regulation, there are no labels, dosage recommendations or timing instructions that physicians can reference.

 What's next for a person with PD who wants to know if medical marijuana is an option?
 "Marijuana should never be thought of as a replacement for dopaminergic and other approved therapies for PD," said Dr. Michael S. Okun, the Parkinson's Foundation National Medical Advisor.

 Research is still needed to determine how medical marijuana should be administered and how its long-term use can affect symptoms of PD.
-To keep patients safe, states that legalize medical marijuana will eventually need to develop training programs for doctors and medical teams that prescribe medical marijuana.
+To keep people safe, states that legalize medical marijuana will eventually need to develop training programs for doctors and medical teams that prescribe medical marijuana.
 Consult your doctor to see if medical marijuana is an option for you.